This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Pothos is a great option for those looking to add some greenery to their home.
 They’re relatively easy to care for and don’t require much water or light.

 Pothos plants have dark green, waxy leaves.
 The variegated ones have white or yellow accents on their leaves.
-Pothos will grow up to a few feet long and look great hanging from brackets or shelves or draping over walls.
+Pothos will grow a few feet long and look great hanging from brackets or shelves or draping over walls.

 My favorite part about pothos is their ability to grow new “cuttings” from the top of the hanging plant.
 Pothos is a beautiful plant to brighten up a dull corner.